Transition radiation detector

-TRD detectors are used in ALICE and ATLAS experiment at Large Hadron Collider.
-The ALICE TRD operates together with a big TPC (Time Projection Chamber) and TOF (Time of Flight counter) to do particle identification in ion collisions.
-The ATLAS TRD is called TRT (Transition Radiation Tracker) which serves also as a tracker measuring particles' trajectory simultaneously.
+TRDs have been used in the ZEUS, HERA, ALICE, and ATLAS experiments at the Large Hadron Collider, as well as in experiments to detect cosmic rays.
+The ATLAS TRD is called TRT (Transition Radiation Tracker), which serves also as a tracker measuring particles' trajectory simultaneously.
+The ALICE TRD operates together with a big TPC (Time Projection Chamber) and TOF (Time of Flight) counter to do particle identification in ion collisions.